 - 8-Pin SOP (JEDEC)

 - 8-Pin TSSOP

-- TMSOP-8

-- Caution Before using the product in automobile control unit or medical equipment, contact to ABLIC Inc. is indispensable.
+- This product is intended to use in general electronic devices such as consumer electronics, office Caution equipment, and communications devices.
+Before using the product in medical equipment or automobile equipment including car audio, keyless entry and engine control unit, contact to ABLIC Inc. is indispensable.